 .

+NOTE x – When an non-AP MLD updates the EMLSR Padding Delay or EMLSR Transition Delay or both by including the EMLSR Parameter Update field in an EML Operating Mode Notification frame it transmits, the updated EMLSR Padding delay or EMLSR Transition Delay or both take effect after the AP MLD receives an acknowledgement to the EML Operating Mode Notification transmitted by the AP MLD in response, or at the end of the EMLSR Transition Timeout value, whichever occurs first.

 NOTE 3—Whether to use the MU-RTS Trigger frame or the BSRP Trigger frame as the initial Control frame to initiate the frame exchanges is implementation specific and out of scope of this standard.

 — After receiving the initial Control frame of frame exchanges and transmitting an immediate response frame as a response to the initial Control frame, a (#12242)non-AP STA affiliated with the non-AP MLD that was listening on the corresponding link shall be able to transmit or receive frames on the link (#13814)on which the initial Control frame was received and shall not transmit or receive on the other EMLSR link(s) until the end of the frame exchanges, and subject to its spatial stream capabilities, operation mode, (#10088)and the minimum MAC padding duration of the Padding field of the initial Control frame, the STA affiliated with the non-AP MLD shall be capable of receiving a PPDU that is sent using more than one spatial stream on the link (#13814)on which the initial Control frame was received a SIFS after the end of its response frame transmission solicited by the initial Control frame.
 During the frame exchanges, the other AP(s) affiliated with the AP MLD shall not transmit frames to the other (#12242)non-AP STA(s) affiliated with the non-AP MLD on the other EMLSR link(s).

+— The non-AP MLD shall indicate its EMLSR Padding Delay and EMLSR Transition Delay in their respective EMLSR Padding Delay and EMLSR Transition Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element.
+The non-AP MLD may update its EMLSR Padding Delay or EMLSR Transition Delay or both by including the EMLSR Parameter Update field in an EML Operating Mode Notification frame.

-— The non-AP MLD shall be switched back to the listening operation on the EMLSR links after the time indicated (#10100)by the non-AP MLD in the EMLSR Transition Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link elementif any of the following conditions is met and this is defined as the end of the frame exchanges:
+— The non-AP MLD shall be switched back to the listening operation on the EMLSR links after the time indicated (#10100)by the non-AP MLD , if any of the following conditions is met and this is defined as the end of the frame exchanges:

 35.5.2.2.3 Padding for a triggering frame